-Owned and operated by Goshen College, the Merry Lea Environmental Learning Center is a nature sanctuary located near Wolf Lake, Indiana.
+Owned and operated by Goshen College, the Merry Lea Environmental Learning Center is a nature sanctuary located near Wolf Lake, Indiana, 28 miles from the Goshen College campus.
 Most of the habitats found in northeastern Indiana are present in the 1,189 acres of Merry Lea.
 Unique geological features such as peat bogs, a marl pit, and glacial gravel formations are present.

 Management practices include wetland, prairie, and savanna restorations, as well as sustainable agriculture.
-Management of the center is guided by a Christian theology of earthkeeping.
-Opportunities are available for field research in natural sciences as well as teaching internships in outdoor education.
-More than 6,000 K-12 children each year are guests at Merry Lea.
+Management of the center is guided by commitments to creation care from a Christian perspective.

+More than 5,000 Pre-K-12 students come to Merry Lea for environmental education programs annually.
 Facilities include an environmental-education building, a Farmstead, and Rieth Village, a set of "green" collegiate laboratory/residence buildings.
 Rieth Village received a Platinum award, the highest level possible, from the U.S. Green Building Council's LEED (Leadership in Energy and Environmental Design) rating system.
-Merry Lea offers undergraduate courses in environmental science and sustainability and a master's degree program in environmental education.
-See merrylea.goshen.edu for more information.
+The Sustainability and Environmental Education Department offers distinctive residential programs in sustainability leadership and agroecology at Merry Lea.
+A master's degree in environmental education for research and field lab experiences.
+See www.goshen.edu/merrylea for more information.